michalkonecny/polypaver/paver-todo.md

 # PolyPaver Roadmap
 (Log is below)

-* Produce OS X binaries
+* Find a way to produce OS X binaries

 ## release 0.3

 * Try substitutions to deal effectively with formulas such as x > f(y) + 1 => x > f(y).

+* Add a Cabal option to build without plotting support.

 ## release 0.4